 Some Class abilities are powered by discards.
-You may discard any card, in play or in your hand, to power a special ability hand, to power a special ability.
+You may discard any card, in play or in your hand, to power a special ability.

-You can discard a Class card at any time, even in combat: "I don't wanna be a Wizard
+You can discard a Class card at any time, even in combat: "I don't wanna be in the Sports Club anymore."